Khloe Kardashian Reportedly Thought Kendall Jenner’s Clap Back About Being ‘Passed Around’ Was ‘Perfect’

 It’s your birthday boo!!
 I pray everyone is singing Happy birthday @kendalljenner!!
 Kendall you are one of the most loyal rare gentle souls I’ve ever known!
 Since the day that you were born, you have made all of my days brighter!
 I am so incredibly honored that I was chosen to be your sister but it’s an even bigger honor that we have chosen to be one another’s best friends.
 I am so lucky to have someone as selfless and loving as you by my side.
 I love you, I respect you, I value everything that you are.
 I pray today, that you are showered with love.
 That every wish you’ve ever had comes true!
 I love you so much.
 As lame as this sounds I feel like I love my siblings more and more every day.
 Happy birthday Kenny!!
 We celebrate you always sister ????

 Like Jenner, Kardashian isn’t a stranger to having her dating life criticized by the public.
-She has also been involved with several athletes, including James Harden, Lamar Odom and Tristan Thompson.
+She has also been involved with several NBA players, including James Harden, Lamar Odom, and Tristan Thompson.
 Now that her sister is also spending time with famous athletes, Kardashian is reportedly helping Jenner in any way she can.
-Kardashian reportedly only wants the best for Jenner and wants her to foster healthy relationships.
+She only wants the best for her younger sibling and wants her to foster healthy relationships.

-Jenner is considered to be one of the Kardashian-Jenner family’s most private members.
+Jenner is considered to be one of her famous family’s most private members.
 Although she’s been seen with Booker and Simmons, she hasn’t revealed who she’s currently dating.
 After ending their relationship in 2019, Jenner and Simmons were seen together in Philadelphia, where he plays for the 76ers.
-Neither she nor Simmons has confirmed if they’re back together.
+Neither one has confirmed if they’re back together.

 As for Booker, he and Jenner have reportedly been friends for years.
 In addition to the fact Booker plays professional basketball, his dating history with one of Jenner’s former friends sparked headlines as well.
-He allegedly dated Jordyn Woods at the same time Jenner was dating Simmons.
-Woods hasn’t been on speaking terms with Jenner or the rest of the famous family.
-She and Kardashian fell out in February 2019, after her ex, Tristan Thompson, reportedly kissed her.
+He purportedly dated Jordyn Woods at the same time Jenner was dating Simmons.
+Woods, however, hasn’t been on speaking terms with Jenner or the rest of the famous family.
+She and Kardashian fell out in February 2019, after her ex, Tristan Thompson, allegedly kissed her.

-Kardashian wasn’t the only sister who was amazed by Jenner’s tweet.
-The model’s sister, Kylie Jenner, commented and said the tweet was the best from 2020 thus far.
+Kardashian wasn’t the only sibling who was amazed by Jenner’s tweet.
+The model’s younger sister, Kylie Jenner, commented and said the post was the best from 2020 thus far.